yinflying/bingdict/README.md

     -playsound
 ```
 # Install:
-  copy the directory included in $PATH
+  Copy the directory included in $PATH
 # Usage:
 ```
 fy [word or sentence]